-Our program faces several potential threats.
-First, we may encounter competition from other programs offering similar interventions.
-If another agency were to replicate our program model, this could reduce our pool of volunteers, peer mentors, and program participants.
+The program faces several potential threats.
+First, the program may encounter competition from other programs offering similar interventions.
+If another agency were to replicate their model, this could reduce their pool of volunteers, peer mentors, and program participants.

 Another threat lies in the limited availability of peer mentors.
-Since we specifically seek mentors with personal experience in foster care to connect with participants, the pool of qualified candidates is inherently small.
+Since the program specifically seeks mentors with personal experience in foster care to connect with participants, the pool of qualified candidates is inherently small.